1999 Las Vegas flood: Response and aftermath

 Nevada governor Kenny Guinn and other elected officials toured flood-damaged areas, including the Miracle Mile Mobile Home Park.
 The American Red Cross set up shelter for displaced residents.

 A day after the flood, the Clark County Commission declared a state of emergency.
 Guinn declared a state of disaster for Clark County on July 15, 1999.
 Five days later, U.S. president Bill Clinton approved the use of FEMA financial aid to cover the cost of public property damage, which totaled $20.5 million.
 Without existing flood facilities in place, damages would have exceeded $100 million.
-Nevada already had a $4.7 million emergency fund, though it contained only $1.8 million after northern Nevada received most of the funds for a 1997 flood.
+The state already had a $4.7 million emergency fund, though it contained only $1.8 million after most of the funds went to the 1997 Nevada floods.
 FEMA sent 80 reservists to Las Vegas to manage assistance programs.
 The agency provided approximately $15 million to cover repairs, while local governments were responsible for funding the remainder.
 The Small Business Administration approved more than $1 million in disaster aid to cover private property.

 Flood waters destroyed sidewalks and washed out roads throughout the Las Vegas Valley, and also forced the closure of several bridges.
 County workers had nearly 180 repair jobs; some were expected to take a year to carry out.
 One bridge did not reopen until three years after the flood.

 In 2000, the county announced plans to improve the Flamingo Wash near the Miracle Mile Mobile Home Park, easing resident concerns about future flooding.
 Some residents living near the Duck Creek Wash sued the county, alleging that inadequate maintenance of the wash led to residential flooding in the area.
 In 2003, the county agreed to pay residents $1.1 million.

 In the 10 years following the flood, the regional flood control network was more than doubled in size.
 The $700 million project increased the number of detention basins, flood channels, and storm drains.
 As of 2019, the flood district's master plan was 75-percent finished.
 At the time, it included 100 detention basins and 648 miles of channels, with $1.9 billion spent up to that point.